stoflom/FloraReview/README-Signing.md

     call "$(ProjectDir)SignMSI.bat" "$(TargetDir)$(TargetName)V$(TargetVersion).msi"

+NOTE seems you have to REBUILD for the signing to work correctly??

 The bat files are not included in the msi package but are in the repository.
 They only differ in comments but are kept separate for future flexibility.